LFBFerreira/BetterGradients/README.md

 The aim of the library is to wrap the code that Jeremy used in his tutorial in easy-to-use classes and methods.
 And with it you get:
 - livelier and more colorfull gradients, using Ken Perlin’s ["smoother step"](https://en.wikipedia.org/wiki/Smoothstep) approach
-- gradients class with adjustable colorstops for uneven gradients
+- Gradient class with adjustable colorstops for uneven gradients
 - color composition and decomposition using bitwise operation
-- lots of examples of gradient techniques
+- 18 examples, including gradient techniques

 Tested with Processing 3.5.4.